brabster/tw-site/src/pages/articles/2020-05-21-helm-argo/index.md

 </div>

 Argo is a lightweight, Kubernetes-native workflow solution.
-Workflows are implemented as Kuberenetes manifests, so Helm is a natural choice for packaging them.
+Workflows are implemented as Kubernetes manifests, so Helm is a natural choice for packaging them.

 Helm also supports templating values which can be really helpful - but that's where we run into a problem.
 Helm uses mustache-style string interpolation, and so does Argo.